"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Dr. M Velmurugan and Dr. P Kulothungan.
+Dr. M Velmurugan, Dr. P Kulothungan.
 Effect of circuit training and speed agility quickness training on motor fitness variables among school football players.
-International Journal of Physical Education, Sports and Health.
-2016; 3(2): 395-397.
+Int J Phys Educ Sports Health 2016;3(2):395-397.